Debbycode/GADS-COMMUNITY-PROJECT/GADS COMMUNITY PROJECT 2022/README.md

 Instruction

 1. download zip file and extract files
-2. access the file with .py extention
+2. access the main.py file
-3. open and run the "Student_mangement_system.py" file
-4. open and run the "main.py" file
+3. open and run the "main.py" file